MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-3-luis.md

 5. Be sure to save your changes in **Visual Studio** before returning to **Unity**.

-## Step 9 – Completing Scene Setup
+## Chapter 9 – Completing Scene Setup

 1. To complete the setup of the scene, drag each script that you have created from the Scripts Folder to the **Main Camera** object in the **Hierarchy Panel**.
 2. Select the **Main Camera** and look at the **Inspector Panel**, you should be able to see each script that you have attached, and you will notice that there are parameters on each script that are yet to be set.